Claim: Former USAF General Dick Hawley delivered a caustic speech about "thoughts of such surpassing stupidity that they must be addressed."

 Have you seen that bumper sticker that says, "No More Hiroshimas"?
 I wish I had one that says, "You First.
 No More Pearl Harbors."

 Origins: Yes, Gen. Richard E. Hawley is a real person, a United States Air Force general who served as commander of the USAF's Air Combat Command until his retirement in 1999, but no, he didn't write or deliver the speech quoted above.
-This "speech" is actually a column by humorist Larry Miller which appeared in The Daily Standard on
+This "speech" is actually a column by humorist Larry Miller which appeared in The Daily Standard on 14 January 2002; the version circulating on the Internet omits the opening and closing paragraphs:

 [ . . .]